 The Flammie Drum is given to the hero by King Truffle.
-The Flammie Drum has unlimited uses, and summons Flammie to pick you up.
+The Flammie Drum has unlimited uses, and summons Flammie to pick up the party.

 The Magic Rope is found in a chest in Gaia's Navel.
-The Magic Rope has unlimted uses, and allows you to "escape" a dungeon, returning to it's first screen.
+The Magic Rope has unlimted uses, and allows the player to "escape" a dungeon, returning to its first screen.

 The Midge Mallet is given to the hero by the chief of the dwarf village.
 The Midge Mallet has unlimited uses, and inflicts or cures "shrunk" status on allies.